A note on accuracy

 - Not checking FHOG eligibility before buying an established property: In most states, the FHOG only applies to new builds.
 Buying an established home means no grant.

 - Underestimating total upfront costs: First home buyers often budget only for the deposit and forget stamp duty (even if discounted), legal fees, and inspections.
-Budget 3–5% on top of the purchase price for costs.
+Budget 3 to 5% on top of the purchase price for costs.

 - Letting pre-approval lapse: Pre-approvals typically last 90 days.
 If you’re not ready to buy in that window, renew before it expires.